(RAD) tools for the typical CrudScreen

 If one can have or assume a single key, such as a surrogate key, for all records, it can greatly simplify things (LiberatingConstraint

 ).
 Someone told me that RubyOnRails

 's (alleged) simplicity is partly based on this assumption; but in the real world, one often cannot pick the database design.
-(R-on-R can handle compound keys, but loses it's simplicity.)
+The DBA may also decide a surrogate key would impact performance.
+(R-on-R can handle compound keys, but loses its simplicity.)

 Managing "conditional" fields can also get tricky.
 Some fields may be relevant in some circumstances but not in others.
 For example, when filling out a medical form, the screen present different options/questions depending on the subject's gender.
 It's sometimes easier if you are allowed to have two different screens for each gender, but the customer may not want separate screens.